nccgroup/WindowsMemPageDelta/README.md

 Output
 -------------
-The schema for new events are:
+The schema for new events is:
 ```
-TYPE,PID,Process Name,Address,Size,Permissions
+TYPE,PID,Process Name,Address,Size,Protection
 ```

 Example